paulos84/frags/README.md

 are used to access and save additional data, along with data the user provides such as sensory properties or pharmacological activity.

-The project uses Django 2.0, PostgreSQL and Django-Rest-Framework.
-JQuery is used in a number of views including compound submissions forms involving AJAX requests to the server and external APIs.
-The authentication system uses the built-in Django Model backend.
+The project uses Django 2.0, PostgreSQL and the authentication system uses the built-in Django Model backend.
 Fixture data for compounds stored in the database can be generated as described below, through a script which makes calls to a 3rd party REST API.
+The built-in Django flatpages app is installed in order to serve static html pages and install third-party apps include Django-Rest-Framework, DRF Swagger, and django-axes for throttling brute force login attacks.

 Getting Started
 ---------------